 As you can see, this e-commerce website is constantly thriving.

 Interestingly, Amazon was transformed into such a world-known horizontal marketplace from a narrow book-selling website.
-So, it is possible to change the business model in the process of marketplace development.
+So, it is possible to change the business model in the process of multi vendor marketplace development.

 Yet, it is recommended to choose the model at the beginning of web development and stick to it.
 Why?
 Because each type of marketplace has its own terms for trade products.
 For example, by choosing a horizontal marketplace, you should attract vendors from different domains.